How to Start a Photography Business

 Marriage rate - Wedding photography and video services are expected to account for a significant portion of industry revenue.
 Therefore, a rise in the marriage rate is beneficial to the industry as demand for wedding photography services increases.

-What are the key customer segments in the Clothing Store market?
+What are the Key Costs in the Photography Industry?

 Wages - In the last five years, total wages have decreased at an annualized rate of 1.4%.

-Purchases - In the past five years to present, IBISWorld expects purchase costs to have declined to 19.4% due to the increased prevalence of digital photography equipment.
+Purchases - In the past five years, purchase costs to have declined to 19.4% due to the increased prevalence of digital photography equipment.

 Other costs - The industry incurs a range of other expenses that make up another 2.4% of revenue.